 Before showing the system to a bigger audience within your organization, make sure to have a dry run session with limited audience and that all your major requirements are addressed in the live system demo.

 You have to do that with each and every provider selected at the early stage, yes I agree that is somehow time consuming and a long process to follow but that will also give you the ability to remove any provider that don’t meet your specifications.

 Align with the provider on the demo flow

-Prepare the ground for the big ECM system demo to a wider audience from your organization by agreeing on what to focus more during the demo and the flow to follow to ensure a smooth and informative session.
+Prepare the ground for the big demo to a wider audience from your organization by agreeing on what to focus more during the demo and the flow to follow to ensure a smooth and informative session.